-C. Errors in Rendered Images
+7.3 Errors in Rendered Images

-In Figures 11 and 12, we compare the proposed PRT rendering results with the ground truth and the results of the area-weighted wavelet method [2] for both Kitchen and Grace Cathedral environment maps.
-20, 30, 60, 100 SPCBFs are used in our method, and 20, 30, 60, 100 wavelet terms (for each of R, G, B channels) are used in the wavelet method [2].
+In Figs. 11 and 12, we compare the proposed PRT rendering results with the ground truth and the results of the area-weighted wavelet method [2] for both Kitchen and Grace Cathedral environment maps.
+20, 30, 60, and 100 SPCBFs are used in our method, and 20, 30, 60, and 100 wavelet terms (for each of RGB channels) are used in the wavelet method [2].
 L^2 errors are measured for both methods.
 From the figures, we can see that the rendering error of our method under all-frequency environment lighting is small.
 Results with 100 SPCBFs are almost as accurate as the ground truth; with 30 SPCBFs, the accuracy is as that of wavelets with 100 terms per channel.
 Note that, under the same number of basis functions, our method is faster than the methods based on Wavelets for the computation of multiple products but needs more storage (to store SAT and VDT).

-VIII.
-RESULTS AND DISCUSSIONS
+8 RESULTS AND DISCUSSIONS

-The performance of different scenes is shown in Table III.
+The performance of different scenes is shown in Table 3.
 We have applied occluder culling to dynamic scenes.
-The performance is reported on a Pentium IV 3.2GHz PC with a Nvidia GeForce 7800GT 256MB graphics card.
-Interactive frame rates are achieved for large dynamic scenes under allfrequency environment lighting, and real-time frame rates are achieved for static scenes under all-frequency environment lighting, which is much faster than previous methods.
+The performance is reported on a Pentium IV 3.2-GHz PC with an Nvidia GeForce 7800GT 256-Mbytes graphics card.
+Interactive frame rates are achieved for large dynamic scenes under all-frequency environment lighting, and real-time frame rates are achieved for static scenes under all-frequency environment lighting, which is much faster than previous methods.

-Figure 13 compares the results of SVDF under different levels of compression, while Figure 14 compares the results of OVDF under different levels of compression.
-Figure 15 and 16 show some rendering results of the robot scene and the kitchen scene.
-Figure 17 shows rendering results of different BRDFs; we use the BRDFs from [23].
-Figure 18 shows results of local light illumination and local deformable shading.
+Fig. 13 compares the results of SVDF under different levels of compression, whereas Fig. 14 compares the results of OVDF under different levels of compression.
+Figs. 15 and 16 show some rendering results of the robot scene and the kitchen scene.
+Fig. 17 shows rendering results of different BRDFs; we use the BRDFs in [23].
+Fig. 18 shows results of local light illumination and local deformable shading.